COVID-19 Pandemic:

 Q: Weakening economies may force regulators to encourage the development and expansion of various fintech solutions.
 Do you think there might be a tendency to ease regulations on fintech worldwide?

-Yes, and its already happening.
+Yes, and it’s already happening.
 In one of the CEE countries, for instance, regulator allowed digital signing of the documents.
 It was the same regulator that was persuaded for years by the banking sector to do this.
 I believe we will see even more such examples.

 Q: According to some experts’ opinion, coronavirus has placed challenger banks at an advantage over incumbents.
 What are your thoughts on that?